Take action - together, we are campaigning to change the law to

 It is not right that payday loan companies are making excessive profits on the back of exploiting children and their families, plunging them further into the debt trap.

 Some 74% of parents agree with us that payday loan advertisements should be banned from television and radio before the 9pm watershed.
-We’re grateful that MoneySavingExpert.com is also supporting us and our campaign will be their ‘campaign of the week’ from 7 October.
-They have campaigned for a number of years on the issue of payday loans and have produced this helpful guide on the alternatives to payday loans.
+We’re grateful that MoneySavingExpert.com is also supporting us.
+They have campaigned for a number of years on the issue of payday loans and have produced a helpful guide on the alternatives to payday loans.

 If you believe children should learn about borrowing and money from their school and family – not from irresponsible payday loan advertising – then please join us in asking the House of Lords to amend the Consumer Rights Bill to ban exploitative payday loan adverts before the 9pm watershed.